 It follows from the last proposition that $St$ is in the principal block of $G$ representations generated by their $I$ fixed vectors (see \cite{Borel1976}).

 \end{section}

-\begin{section}{Distinction of the Steinberg representations and harmonic functions} In this Section we will relate the problem about determining the distinction of the Steinberg representation to the problem of existence of a non zero harmonic function on the hyper graphs $\Gamma_F(X)$ and $\Gamma_{aff,F}(X)$ defined in definitions \ref{def graph borel} and \ref{def graph Iwahori} respectively.
+\begin{section}{Distinction of the Steinberg representations and harmonic functions} In this Section we relate the questions about the distinction of the Steinberg representation to questions about the existence of a non-zero harmonic function on the hyper-graphs $\Gamma_F(X)$ and $\Gamma_{aff,F}(X)$ defined in Definitions \ref{def graph borel} and \ref{def graph Iwahori} respectively.